barstown/devcontainer-library/README.md

 this, `postCreateCommand.sh` looks for the variable "REQUIRES_SUDO=true" in the child scripts.
 When present the script will be ran as `sudo [script.sh]`, and when absent it will run as the vscode user directly.

+## Scripts

+The [scripts](scripts) directory contains reusable bash scripts intended for use in the [.devcontainer/scripts](.devcontainer/scripts) directory of a project.
+These are largely for personal use, but by making this public I hope that at least a few people find this a little bit helpful.